Welcome to today's edition of the Rush 24-7 podcast.

 When you read, you'll hear some of the comments, some of these students.

-What happened in Ferguson traumatized them.
+What happened in Ferguson traumatized them?

-But they don't know the truth of what happened in Ferguson.
+They were literally traumatized, but they don't know the truth of what happened in Ferguson.

 They still, like I said yesterday, most of them believe that the gentle giant was a gentle giant and that he was trying to surrender.